ChristopherJFoster/Graphs/projects/social/README.md

    Finally, if the result is above zero, the function will assign that number of new friends to the user (making sure not to add the same new friend twice).

-   One tradeoff of this `O(n)` implementation is that it doesn't generate exactly the number of friendships needed to get the average provided.
-Another tradeoff is that users toward the end of the list will have, on average, a larger number of friends than those toward the beginning of the list.
+   One tradeoff of this `O(n)` implementation is that it doesn't generate exactly the number of friendships needed to get the average that is passed into populateGraph() as an argument.
+Another tradeoff is that users toward the end of the list will have, on average, a larger number of friends than users toward the beginning of the list.
 The first user can only befriend others, while the last user has a chance to be befriended by every other user in the list.